tjluoma/bash-fix/README.md

 * [Mountain Lion](http://support.apple.com/kb/DL1768)
 * [Lion](http://support.apple.com/kb/DL1767)

-<del>I would encourage people to use those unless new vulnerabilities are found.</del>

-**Update 2014-10-01:** Apple’s fixed `bash` is `GNU bash, version 3.2.53(1)-release (x86_64-apple-darwin13)` which is still vulnerable to this:
+However, Apple’s fixed `bash` is `GNU bash, version 3.2.53(1)-release (x86_64-apple-darwin13)` which is still vulnerable to this:

 	env '__BASH_FUNC<ls>()'="() { echo Game Over; }" /bin/bash -c ls

+**Other problems are still being found and patched.**

-Compiling `bash` from this script will build `GNU bash, version 3.2.54(1)-release (x86_64-apple-darwin13)` which is not vulnerable to that.
+As of 2014-10-02, compiling `bash` from this script will build `GNU bash, version 3.2.55(1)-release (x86_64-apple-darwin13)` .

-(There may be other vulnerabilities in both, of course.)
+There may _still_ be vulnerabilities in `GNU bash, version 3.2.55(1)-release (x86_64-apple-darwin13)` but I’d rather be current on my Mac servers.

+If you are a regular Mac user and aren’t running a Mac server, you _probably_ don’t need to worry about this and can wait for Apple’s next official update.
+If you _are_ running a Mac server, you should find some way to stay current, whether it is this script or your own.

-I installed Apple’s fix and then re-ran this script to have a more current version of `bash`.
-As always, YMMV, and use at your own risk, etc.
+(Personally, I installed Apple’s fix and then re-ran this script to have a more current version of `bash`. )

 I will continue to update this script as I learn of more vulnerabilities.
-(Pull requests for new official patches are always welcome.)
+Pull requests for new official patches are always welcome.
+Thanks to [those who have already contributed](https://github.com/tjluoma/bash-fix/graphs/contributors).

-## Summary
+## Disclaimer

-Download and compile a new version of bash to replace vulnerable one
+**As always, YMMV, and use _entirely_ at your own risk.**

+No warranty expressed or implied for any suitability for any purpose.

+If something breaks, you own both pieces and all of the responsibility, and so on.

 ## Background ##